naiyerasif/site/content/profiles/naiyer.md

 import Sprite from '~/components/Sprite'

-I've worn different hats on a diverse range of projects in Banking &amp; Financial Services, Legal &amp; Compliance, Document Processing and Aviation domains.
-This includes work on ETL, frontend, site reliability and backend.
+I've worked on a diverse range of projects in Banking &amp; Financial Services, Legal &amp; Compliance, Document Processing and Aviation domains, with experience on ETL, frontend, site reliability and backend.

 #### Technologies I am adept at &mdash;